MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part1.md

 - **Part 1, Orders list**: As this topic describes, show each order's number, customer name, status, and total amount in a list.
 Select an order that you want to edit or delete elsewhere in the screen.
 - [**Part 2, Order form**](northwind-orders-canvas-part2.md): Show and edit an overview of the order, delete the order, or create another order.
-- [**Part 3, Order details**](northwind-orders-canvas-part3.md): Show and edit the line items, called order details, that are associated with the order.
+- [**Part 3, Order details**](northwind-orders-canvas-part3.md): Show and edit the line items, called order details, that are associated with each order.

 ## Create a blank app